citynorman/pos-sample/README.md

 1) include a table that reads data from api using async calls (see API usage below). make sure to include authorization header

-2) add a refresh button that reloads the latest data from API into table
+2) add a refresh button that reloads the latest data from API into table, again using async calls

 3) add sorting, filtering, pagination to table